-Dear editor,
+Dear Dr Browman,

-Please find enclosed an original manuscript entitled: " A general catch comparison method for multi-gear trials: application to a quad-rig trawling fishery for Nephrops " which we are submitting for exclusive consideration by the ICES Journal of Marine Science.
+Please find enclosed an original manuscript entitled: " A general catch comparison method for multi-gear trials: application to a quad-rig trawling fishery for Nephrops ", which we are submitting for exclusive consideration by the ICES Journal of Marine Science.

-The paper outlines a new method for comparing catches of multiple gears using the example of the commercially important Irish quad-rig trawling fishery for Nephrops norvegicus.
-Our statistical approach includes many features which are not currently available in fisheries catch analyses e.g.,:
+The paper details a new multinomial mixed effects method for comparing catches of multiple gears in experimental trials.
+We apply the method to trials on the commercially important but understudied quad-rig trawl fishery for Nephrops norvegicus.
+Our statistical approach includes many features which are not currently available in fisheries catch comparison analyses e.g.,:

+Inference when two or more gears are towed simultaneously

-Case-specific covariates (e.g., carapace length) and cod-end specific covariates (e.g., total catch weight)
+Inclusion of case-specific covariates (e.g., carapace length) and cod-end specific covariates (e.g., total catch weight)

-Accounts for sub-sampling ratios
+Accounting for sub-sampling ratios of multiple cod-ends

-Includes haul level effects via multivariate random effects
+Including haul level effects via multivariate random effects

-Allows for overall inference in addition to haul level inference
+Overall inference in addition to haul-level inference

-Provides open-source (ADMB-RE) code to implement
+Open-source (ADMB-RE) code to implement

+We believe the method provides significant capability in the analysis of multi-rig gear trials, particularly important with the developing EU Landing Obligation.
+The method can also be applied to other multi-category response datasets with clustering.
+For these reasons we consider the ICES Journal of Marine Science an excellent journal for communicating our work and would be grateful for your consideration thereof.

 This work has the full approval of all co-authors to submit and no ethical considerations arose during the course of the study.